kter1/support_overlay/README.md

-# IISL — Issue Resolution Integrity Layer (Phase 1 Pilot)
+# IRIL — Issue Resolution Integrity Layer (Phase 1 Pilot)

-Implementation of the IISL spec v1.1.3.
+Implementation of the IRIL spec v1.1.3.
 A Zendesk sidebar app for support agents resolving refund-related tickets, backed by a Node.js API, Postgres, and a DB-backed outbox worker.

 ---